itzanuragsinghania/itzanuragsinghania/README.md

 Starring and sharing the project 🚀

 <b><a href="https://www.paypal.com/paypalme/dracarysinc">DONATE HERE !</a></b>
-  (donations will be used to  paying for college)
+  (donations will be used to pay for college)

 Thanks! ❤️